 English

 Euthanasia refers to the termination of an extremely ill person’s life to get relief from the suffering caused by their illness.
 It is usually conducted on a person whose condition is incurable, however, there are other options when it can be carried out.
 In some countries, it is an illegal action.
-It is debatable when a terminally ill patient desire to end his or her great deal of pain and discomfort life to terminate.
-Who is the right to deny the desire of a patient who is completely suffering from such discomfort?
-It is strongly debated, and these questions have caused a huge amount of controversies.
+It is debatable when a terminally ill patient desires to end his or her great deal of pain and discomfort in life to terminate.
+Who has the right to deny the desire of a patient who is completely suffering from such discomfort?
+It is strongly debated, and these questions have caused a huge amount of controversy.
 Those who agree with this stance argue that it should be the choice of the patient, while the party argues that this decision could be misused and would lead to disturbing situations.

 SEARCH